vasilakisfil/Introspected-REST/README.md

 like WebFinger, which builds upon [Well-Known Uniform Resource Identifiers RFC](http://www.rfc-editor.org/rfc/rfc5785.txt) and can give API information for client bootstraping.

-### 11.5.
-Overloading Link rel
-There is a tendency to overload Link rel for links unrelated to application format etc.
-We feel that this is a bad practice and definitely not the right location to add the Microtypes.
-Link rel should be used for very few specific things.
-For instance Media type and links.
-Not overloading.
-Dereference only.

-### Linksets
-Linksets is yet another work forwarded by Erik Wilde.
-The idea is...

-We think that linksets is anohter small piece towards an introspected REST APIs.

 ## Conclusion